MindTooth/terraform-provider-domeneshop/README.md

 # Terraform Provider

-Attempt at a Domeneshop provider for Terraform.
+Attempt at creating a Terraform-provider for [DomainNameShop](https://domainname.shop/).

 [API](https://api.domeneshop.no/)